List of Lebanese Premier League top scorers

 The following is a list of Lebanese Premier League top scorers by season since 1960–61.
-The most recent top scorer is Hassan Maatouk of Ansar, who scored 17 goals in the 2024–25 season.
+The most recent top scorer is Hicham Khalf Allah of Ansar, who scored 18 goals in the 2025–26 season.
 Starting from the 2023–24 season, the league's top scorer is awarded the "Adnan Al Sharqi Icon Award", named in honor of the late Lebanese football player and coach.

 Fadi Alloush holds the record for the most goals in a single season, with 32, while Fouad Saad registered the fewest for a top scorer, with six.
 Seven players have finished as top scorer more than once: Elhadji Malick Tall (four times), Hassan Maatouk (three times), and Levon Altounian, Fadi Alloush, Mohammad Kassas, Mohamad Ghaddar, and Lucas Galán (twice each).
 Mohammad Kassas was the first player to win the title in consecutive seasons, in 2003–04 and 2004–05.